ITU-BDSA-GROUP2/Chirp/docs/Report.md

   <img src="https://www.plantuml.com/plantuml/svg/NOz1giCm30NtEeNEaMno5V_yXotYM4QIwVLhMcfeLtuUXW4T7ibYt9LUWmmTANYhgXVFSHQW-qxUgmGjh55WF1pc77AZIiF7ufIJDDhEAkV5XYmUi9ssh1ow0FUKiSABFYIAZk0yt_7ta_oobeBsp--CXtOwvdyUz0G0" alt = "user activity diagram of a non-authorized user that has not registered" />
 </p>

 The diagram below illustrates how an authorized user can use the "Chirp!" application.
-The diagram is illustrated as a loop, since most of the tasks that an authorized-user can do will end up with them at the "Public timeline" looking at cheeps.
+The diagram is illustrated as a loop, since most of the tasks that an authorized user can do will end up with them at the "Public timeline" looking at cheeps.
 We omit how an  authorized-user can interact with the "About me"- and "My timeline"-page.
 The difference between the "Public timeline" and "My timeline" are the cheeps they show.
 The "Public timeline" shows all cheeps and the "My timeline" only shows personal cheeps and cheeps from authors they follow.
-We omit the "about-me"-page, since an authorized-user can change their information.
+We omit the "about-me"-page, since an authorized user can change their information.

 <p align="center">
   <img src="https://www.plantuml.com/plantuml/svg/XP51ZeCm34NtEOMNz0fqqwjuY2aMnaQneuhR3pIQIXsrOXVvFVstoCq3IzH5qlEH2gs4aNencm43XebezMloLJWIZntMcAm0EumcOW_A5uY95BgD_9BwGNYOeMgZO0hOHgw9nAbJUqcV5CqyjXZW7LcFv9C1IY7C6mZFVystP6O_qBVOmKvI_QDmqCjuPst556ml5wXEnI5u8M6bR-wodIhuOpLW-S_5xljzFuQjwKQQZo_w1G00" alt = "User activity diagram of an authorized user" />
 </p>

 ## Sequence of functionality/calls through _Chirp!_

+The sequence diagram below demonstrates a user-journey of three different functionalities.
+Firstly the user attempts to access the webpage.
+Secondly the user attempts to gain authorization, by becoming an authorized user.
+Upon becoming an authorized user, they attempt to create a cheep.

 <p align="center">
   <img src="Pictures/SequenceDiagram.jpg" alt = "Sequence Diagram" />